open-contracting/standard/standard/docs/en/schema/merging.md

 ### Discarded fields

-In the release schema, `"omitWhenMerged": true` is declared on fields that should be discarded during merging.
+In the release schema, `"omitWhenMerged": true` is declared on fields that must be discarded during merging.
 These are presently: `id`, `date` and `tag`.

 * For a compiled release:
   * Both the fields and their values are discarded, because they are metadata about the individual releases; the compiled release replaces these with its own metadata.